Triangulating metric surfaces: Preliminaries

 A \textit{surface} is a topological 2-manifold with boundary.
 A surface is \textit{closed} if it is compact and its boundary is empty.
 We recall that the boundary of a 2-manifold is a possibly disconnected 1-manifold, hence the countable union of disjoint curves each homeomorphic to either the circle or the real line.

 A point $p \in X$ is called a \emph{transit point} if there is a geodesic passing through~$p$ within $X$.
 The following simple observation shows that such points are abundant in the setting of Theorem~\ref{thm:maingen}. \begin{lemm}[cf. \cite{Res:93}, p.80] Let $X$ be as in Theorem~\ref{thm:maingen}.
 Then transit points are dense in~$X$.
 More generally, transit points are dense within any simple curve $\gamma\subset X$. \end{lemm} Note that, for the latter conclusion to hold, it is important that $X$ be a surface with $\partial X$ composed of piecewise geodesic curves.
 We remark that transit points do not play any role in the proof of \Cref{thm:main}.
 Thus a reader who is not interested in conclusion \ref{item:thm_v} of \Cref{thm:maingen} may ignore all statements about transit points throughout the paper.
+We include the proof of \Cref{lemm:trans} for convenience of the reader.